Together, we make good health happen!

 • Young people with disabilities

-• People suffering from permanent kidney failure and the ones who require assistance is transplants and dialysis
+• People with permanent kidney failure who require transplants or dialysis

-There are different parts to medicare insurance that cover specific services like:
+There are different parts of Medicare insurance that cover specific services, including:

 Medicare

-• Medicare part B – Medical insurance: It covers all the outpatient hospital and doctor’s services, including medical supplies and other preventive services for patients suffering from different kinds of disabilities.
-Most people pay a monthly premium for part B, which is $164.90 in 2023.
+• Medicare Part B – Medical Insurance: Covers outpatient hospital and doctor’s services, including medical supplies and preventive services.
+The standard premium for Part B in 2023 is $164.90 per month.

 Medicare Advantage